TITLE 77: PUBLIC HEALTH

 7) Assignment of duties to the in-home services worker;

-8) Responsibility for hiring, firing, and discipline of the in-home services worker;
+8) Responsibility for hiring, firing and disciplining the in-home services worker;

 9) Provision of equipment or materials for the in-home services worker's use in providing services to the consumer; and

-10) All placement fees and procedures for refunds of such fees and a complaint resolution process for disputes concerning placement fees, as currently provided under the Private Employment Agency Act.
+10) All worker placement fees, which shall be payable to the placement agency, and procedures for refunds of fees and a complaint resolution process for disputes concerning placement fees, which shall comply with the Private Employment Agency Act.